Your Future is Worth

 We’re in Your Corner

-Temporary Non-Immigrant Visas Attorneys
+Temporary NonImmigrant Visas Attorneys

 Traveling the world is a dream for many and a definite perk for those who work in jobs that require international travel.
 But going to another country isn’t always as easy as jumping on a plane with your passport.
 Each country has its own requirements for how and when citizens from other countries can enter, and the United States is no different.

-If your work requires you to travel to the United States or you have always wanted to see what the USA has to offer, a temporary non-immigrant visa may be an option.
 These visas have specific requirements by type, and you’ll need to be able to show that you have a plan for supporting yourself and a timeline to return to your home country.
-If you’re not sure if you’re eligible for a temporary non-immigrant visa or need help with the process, contact Magilligan Law.
+If you’re not sure if you’re eligible for a temporary non-immigrant visa or need help with the process, contact the immigration lawyers at Magilligan Law.

 What Are Temporary Non-Immigrant Visas?

 A visa is basically a pass granted by a country’s government that says that you are legally allowed to be in the country.
 Temporary non-immigrant visas are designed for those who wish to visit — but not permanently stay in — the United States.
-They are issued for a specific time period, and they often have more restrictions on what you can do while in the country than immigrant visas.
-Temporary non-immigrant visas can be easier to get than immigrant visas in the case of tourist visas.

 What Are the Types of Temporary Non-Immigrant Visas?

 Temporary non-immigrant visas are generally reserved for tourist travel, temporary work assignments, and students.
 This visa type may also be granted to those coming to the United States for private medical treatment, which is included in the B-2 tourist visa option.
 Each visa type has its own restrictions.
-For example, the B-2 visa allows someone to stay in the United States for up to 6 months before needing to renew their visa.

 An H-1B visa is called the Person in Specialty Occupation visa and is reserved for those with specific educational backgrounds or employment types.
 For example, fashion models fall into this temporary work visa category.
 Someone with an H-1B visa can stay in the United States for 3 years before needing an extension for a total of up to 6 years.